team-watchdog/apocalypse-sensor-kit/README.md

 # The Apocalypse Sensor Kit
  developed by Sahan Panditharathne

 The Apocalypse Sensor Kit is a cheap, DIY suite of hardware and software that you can put together yourself, plant in the ground, and get readings for light intensity, soil moisture, humidity, and temperature - useful stuff when you're trying to learn what happened to your potato plants.
+It's essentially most of the same functions as most state of the art farm monitoring equipment, but a lot cheaper.
 It comes with a mobile app, which you can [download from this link](https://github.com/team-watchdog/apocalypse-sensor-kit/releases/tag/v1.0.0).

 ![image](https://github.com/user-attachments/assets/cfc0591f-ce04-4ae8-a2c1-cbe2be183927)